Country or Region | |

 |

 Restrictions on information provided to the publicYes Related documents:List of restrictionsOffering services to carry out a voluntary termination of pregnancy, in public, in a meeting or in writing; promoting means, objects and processes relating to the voluntary termination of pregnancy is prohibited.
 Promoting means, objects and processes relating to the voluntary termination of pregnancy is prohibited.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-States should refrain from limiting access to means of maintaining sexual and reproductive health, including censoring, withholding or intentionally misrepresenting health-related information.
-Safe Abortion Guidelines, § 4.2.2.7.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Dissemination of misinformation, withholding of information and censorship should be prohibited.

 |